Talks and presentations

 Invited Talk, AI4Science Talks, Stuttgart, Germany

-Link to Slides and Recording
+Link to Slides

 Very happy to be invited by the Machine Learning for Simulation Science lab of the University of Stuttgart and NEC Labs Europe GmbH.
 Abstract: The dynamics of information diffusion within graphs is a critical open issue that heavily influences graph representation learning, especially when considering long-range propagation.
 This calls for principled approaches that control and regulate the degree of propagation and dissipation of information throughout the neural flow.
 Motivated by this, we introduce (port-)Hamiltonian Deep Graph Networks, a novel framework that models neural information flow in graphs by building on the laws of conservation of Hamiltonian dynamical systems.
 We reconcile under a single theoretical and practical framework both non-dissipative long-range propagation and non-conservative behaviors, introducing tools from mechanical systems to gauge the equilibrium between the two components.
 Our approach can be applied to general message-passing architectures, and it provides theoretical guarantees on information conservation in time.
 Empirical results prove the effectiveness of our port-Hamiltonian scheme in pushing simple graph convolutional architectures to state-of-the-art performance in long-range benchmarks.